cylorun/ResetTracker/README.md

  - Cumulating stats: stats that record how many resets and how much time since the last run with a split
  - Session Marker: marks the start of the session and the strategy associated with it

-## Analysis

-IMPORTANT: this tracker is still compatible with specnr's website Check out each of the pages on the gui; they all do different things.
-They all have a button that you press to present the analysis, and a description of the page at the top.
-All graphs and tables have headers above them.
-If you hover over those headers, a brief explanation of the graph or table may appear.
-Choose which session you want to be analyzed by clicking on the black drop-down next to the tabs.

 ## Credits

 #### Developers